enqueuer-land/enqueuer/docs/README.md

 ### Event

 Events are hook methods executed by enqueuer when an action occurs on publishers, subscriptions or requisitions.
 This is where you'll write your tests.
-In its `assertions` field.
+In its "'assertions'" field.
-There will be a variable called `this` and, depending on the event's owner, it has an alias `publisher`, `subscription` or `requisition`.
+There will be a variable called "'this'" and, depending on the event's owner, it has an alias "'publisher'", "'subscription'" or "'requisition'".
 You're free to explore them however you want, even doing things like this:

     publisher.parent.subscriptions[0].timeout = 1000;